About USC Gould

 The law school does NOT require tickets for the reception or the ceremony.
 Ceremony seating will be available for all family and friends.

-All graduates can place their rental orders for cap and gown online.
-The website is scheduled to be open February 13 (1st day of grad fest): http://colleges.herffjones.com/college/_usc/
+All graduates can place their regalia rental orders online.
+The website to order is: http://colleges.herffjones.com/college/_usc/

-- Graduates don’t have to pre-order their rental; the bookstore will have plenty of regalia available for walk ups beginning May 1st.
+- Graduates do not have to pre-order their cap and gown rental.
+The bookstore will have plenty of regalia available for walk-ins beginning May 7th.

 - All caps are one size fits all.
 Students can keep their cap and tassel as a souvenir.